kiedtl/huxdemp/README.md

 ---

+**NOTE**: **If you are seeing garbled output on `urxvt` or other terminals, you may want to try building from source.** A few bugs were fixed after `0.1.0` was released that only crops up on those terminals.

 Download a binary tarball from the releases, unpack, and move the executable into your $PATH and the manpage (`hxd.1`) to someplace like `/usr/local/share/man/man1/hxd.1`.